 WPI has been innovating in the field of materials process engineering since our founders made their fortunes in tinsmithing and wire drawing.
-WPI’s Materials Process Engineering program focuses on improving the materials we have, discovering new ones, and finding original ways to use existing materials to produce high-quality, cost-effective parts and systems.
+WPI’s extensive coursework in related topics focuses on improving the materials we have, discovering new ones, and finding original ways to use existing materials to produce high-quality, cost-effective parts and systems.

-With a foundation of theory and hands-on research, students understand the science of materials, materials processing, and business practices.
-Within focus areas of Manufacturing Engineering, Materials Science & Engineering, and Management/Industrial Engineering, students study manufacturing processes like nanomaterials and biopolymers and topics like lean manufacturing, casting and heat treating, cost analysis fuel cells, and surface metrology.
+With a foundation of theory and hands-on research, students in this field will understand the science of materials, materials processing, and business practices.
+Students will also study manufacturing processes like nanomaterials and biopolymers and topics like lean manufacturing, casting and heat treating, cost analysis fuel cells, and surface metrology.